 Successful implementation of the business technology principles requires building the cross-functional capability to carry out the tasks and responsibilities regardless of formal organisational functions and reporting lines.

 The required competence is achieved by defining the knowledge, skills and experience in each business technology role and making sure that the people working in those roles understand what the expectations for the role are and how they can best co-operate with other roles.

-The picture below outlines the main roles in the business technology function organised around the five identities: business excellence, enterprise development, digital development, service excellence and smart governance.
+The picture below outlines the main roles in the business technology function organised around the five identities: business excellence, business and process development, product and service development, service excellence and smart governance.

 Figure 3.3.1 Business Technology Standard roles and responsibilities model

 Besides the personal knowledge and skills, the identity also considers the motivational aspects of a person, for example, social identity, personal interest and passion.
 The aim is to encourage people to find and use their strengths and to promote the feeling of achievement.
 For example, a person working in the service excellence area takes pride in ensuring that the existing services are up-to-date, reliable and stable, whereas another person in the same area prefers the challenge of having to come up fast with an idea on how to ensure the scalability and robustness for a completely new service.